chanzuckerberg/single-cell/rfcs/0003-gene-sets/api.md

 ## Glossery

-- Geneset - List of genes
+- Geneset - List of genes, also referred to as var_sets throughout this document
 - Differential expression - A statistic (typically logfold and p-value) describing the difference in gene expression between two sets of cells.
 It may refer to stats specific to one gene (differential expression value) or many (differential expression analysis).
 When referring to many genes it is typically capped (eg top 10 most differentially expressed genes)
 - LogFold - A ratio of the difference in expression levels.
 Typically calculated by taking the log2 of the gene expression value for each cell and then finding the mean of that value for each set of cells.
 Because the data is already log2 transformed you can then take the difference between the two means as the logfold value